nfriedly/hn-avatars/README.md

 # hn-avitars
-Userscript to generate avitars next to usernames on Hacker News
+UserScript to generate avitars next to usernames on Hacker News.

+Run it with a tool such as [Violentmonkey](https://violentmonkey.github.io/), see https://greasyfork.org/ for other options.

 Script is based on https://news.ycombinator.com/item?id=30668137 with additional changes from the comments and some of my own incoporated.